Coronavirus Disease (COVID-19)

 March 24, 2020

-OSEP sent a letter to State Directors and Part C Coordinators regarding SSIP timelines.
+OSEP sent a Letter to Part C Coordinators Regarding SSIP Timelines.
 The text of the letter is reprinted below:

 State Systemic Improvement Plan